Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-For each of the hypercubes in $\New$, we may move the point placed therein by a small distance $C = \frac{\eta_0}{4}$ without affecting the conclusions, as done in the proof of Lemma \ref{constructreseau} or as explained in \cite[Remark 6.7]{PetSer}.
-This way we obtain a set of configurations (and associated electric fields) satisfying all the requirements and whose $n_{\New}$-dimensional volume is bounded below as in \eqref{EstimeVolume1}.
+Then, we construct a global electric field on $\New$ by pasting together vector fields defined on each small hypercube of the tiling.
+In order to ensure the global compatibility, i.e. no extra divergence to be added, we need the normal components to agree with that of $E$ on $\partial \Old$ and to be $0$ on $\partial K$.
+The resulting vector field is thus in $\Screen(\Cscr, \mu, K)$.
+It is proven that we can construct it such that (with a constant $C$ depending only on $\d,\s$)

-To conclude the proof, there remains to handle the fact that $\mu$, in our setting, is not equal to $1$ but may vary between $\um$ and $\om$.
-We start by treating the case where $\mu \equiv m$ is a constant function.
-We may then apply the scaling map $\sigma_{m}$ as defined in \eqref{defscalingE} to the electric field $E$.
-By a change of variables, letting $E' := \sigma_{m} E$, we get
+There remains to handle the fact that the background measure $\mu$, in our setting, is not constant equal to $1$ but may vary between $\um$ and $\om$.
+The case where $\mu \equiv m$ is a constant function (with $m \in (\um, \om)$) follows by a simple scaling argument, provided that the constant $C$ in \eqref{condR} is chosen large enough (depending on $\um, \om, \d, \s$).
+The bounds below on the distances (as e.g. in \eqref{loindubord}) become worse when $\om$ is large, which explains why $\eta_0$ has to be chosen small enough depending on $\om$.
+If $\mu$ is not constant, we approximate it by its average and use its H\"older continuity to control the error, as described in Lemma \ref{constvsmoy}.
+This is what creates the error term II.

+Finally, for each small hypercube in the tiling of $K \backslash \Old$, we may move the point placed therein by a small distance $\frac{\eta_0}{4}$ without affecting the conclusions, as explained e.g. in \cite[Remark 6.7]{petrache2014next}.
+This creates a family of configurations (with their associated screened vector field). \end{proof}